thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 08 January 2023
+### Daily Rundown on Monday, 09 January 2023

-- The average temperature today is 6.59˚C;
+- The average temperature today is 6.66˚C;
-- With highs of 7.45˚C and lows of 4.31˚C.
+- With highs of 6.71˚C and lows of 3.6˚C.
-- You can expect moderate rain for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->